helloturbine/turbine-docs/docs/records/purchase_orders.md

 On the details page of a Purchase Order, within the left panel, you can view key information:

 * Transmitted On: The date the Purchase Order was successfully created.
-* Acknowledged On: Indicates the date the recipient or supplier acknowledged the Purchase Order.
+* Acknowledged On: The date the recipient or supplier acknowledged the Purchase Order.
 * Requested Ready Date: Indicates the expected readiness date for ordered items.

 Additionally, the left panel displays the vendor, total cost, and the Purchase Order's status, which can be one of the following: